offen/offen/docs/docs/running-offen/metrics-explained.md

 ---

+## Location

+The geographic location associated to the sessions in the selected timeframe.
+Offen does not rely on an IP database for deriving geo location, but instead asks the browser for the selected timezone and tries to map this to a country.
+Country level is the only resolution available, countries that span multiple timezones are merged before storing data.

+---

 ## Landing pages

 A list of entry pages for all unique sessions.
 As this is collected on session level, a returning unique user might create multiple landing pages.